Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 ### Step 2: Update the Salto import definition

 Adjust the Salto import definition so that it matches the renamed fields in the staging table.
-Make sure the field order and mapping is identical to the schema in `createStagingDBTable.sql`.
+Do not change the column order in SQL during migration — the order must remain the same as before.
+If the column order is changed, the Salto import job definition must also be updated.

 ### Step 3: Disable the Salto import job temporarily